-Led by UBI & MPIfR: The 15-m aperture SKA-MPG telescope is an excellent instrument to perform fast, sensitive, broad-bandwidth polarization surveys of the entire southern sky.
+Led by UBI, TLS & MPIfR: The 15-m aperture SKA-MPG telescope is an excellent instrument to perform fast, sensitive, broad-bandwidth polarization surveys of the entire southern sky.
 The prototype dish will provide spectro-polarimetric data in the frequency range 1.7 to 3.5 GHz at 1 degree angular resolution and thereby the opportunity to explore an entirely new parameter space in studies of the Galactic magneto-ionic medium.
 Some of the exciting scientific prospects that are being pursued are:

 - Separate the synchrotron and the free-free emission from the Milky Way by using the broad-bandwidth radio continuum data alone.

 - Quantify Faraday depolarization through broad-bandwidth spectro-polarimetry and study the nature of turbulence in the Mikly Way's magneto-ionic medium.

 - Study the origin and nature of large-scale polarized structures in the Milky Way.

 - Pin down the contribution of the foreground synchrotron + free-free emission components to the cosmic microwave background (CMB) at sub-μK accuracy per 1 degree2, and the contribution of the polarized synchrotron emission at nK accuracy.
 This will be crucial in detecting signatures of primordial gravitational waves and the reionization history of the Universe imprinted on the E- and B-modes of the polarized CMB.